tpage000/movie_catalog_app/README.md

 * Try out some kinda resizing / zoom on the data sets

 * Eventually make the landing page something other than signup / login.

-* Formatting the chronological movie list view with tabs for flipping between years, to facilitate larger data sets

 ----
 ### Bugs / Gremlins / Errors: